-As both an artist and lover of fine art, I thought I’d share this wonderful painting by Normal Rockwell with you on this fine Thanksgiving holiday.
+As both an artist and lover of fine art, I thought I’d share this wonderful painting by Norman Rockwell with you on this fine day where we celebrate Thanksgiving.
 As you probably know, Rockwell is most famous for the cover illustrations of The Saturday Evening Post over nearly five decades.

 “Saying Grace” by Norman Rockwell

-“Saying Grace” was painted for the cover of the Saturday Evening Post’s November 24, 1951 Thanksgiving issue.
+“Saying Grace” was painted for the cover of the Saturday Evening Post’s November 24, 1951, holiday issue.
 Known as one of his most famous paintings, “Saying Grace” sold for a whopping $46 million by Sotheby’s in December of 2013.
 Rockwell was paid $3,500 for his painting, the equivalent of around $31,000 in today’s world.
-Not a bad price for a painting, by any means.
-It was inspired by a post reader’s observance of a family praying at the table in a restaurant – a testimony of our nation’s beautiful heritage of Thanksgiving.
+I don’t know about you, but as an artist myself, that’s not a bad price for a painting, by any means.
+It was inspired by a post reader’s observance of a family praying at the table in a restaurant – a testimony of our nation’s beautiful heritage on this day of gratefulness.

 A little Thanksgiving history…

-It is my prayer for all of us that we would be safe and truly thankful for all of the blessings that God has bestowed upon us during this festive holiday season!
+It is my prayer for all of us that we would be safe and find ourselves truly thankful for all of the blessings that God has bestowed upon us during this festive holiday season!